 - In 2012, Sir Fred Goodwin became simply Mr. Goodwin.
 The U.K. government stripped him of his knighthood, saying “The scale and the severity of the impact of his actions as chief executive officer of RBS made this an exceptional case.”

 - According to a 2013 Texas A&M University study, CEOs can make a two to four percent increase in their companies’ performance.
 Of course, as we’ve seen, some of them can cause the value of their businesses to have a catastrophic decline.

 - John Stumpf (CEO) and Carrie Tolstedt (Head of Community Banking) at Wells Fargo were allowed to resign in 2016 over the fraudulent creation of more than two million customer accounts.
 The company’s Board of Directors clawed back $60 million dollars in payments to the two executives.
-As The New York Times reports “The action represented one of the first times since the 2008 financial crisis that a chief executive has been forced to give up compensation.”
+The New York Times reported, “The action represented one of the first times since the 2008 financial crisis that a chief executive has been forced to give up compensation.”

 - “CEO Compensation Has Grown 940% Since 1978.”Lawrence Mishel and Julia Wolfe, Economic Policy Institute, August 14, 2019.

 - “How Much Does Luck Affect a CEO’s Performance?
 More Than You Think.”
 Will Yakowicz, Inc.,November 17, 2015.